Content Map Terms

 To help prevent or report child abuse, call the Helpline for Children toll-free at 310-1234 (no area code needed).
 If there is immediate danger call 9-1-1 or your local emergency number.

-For the first 6 months, have your baby sleep in a crib, cradle, or bassinet in the same room where you sleep.
-The Public Health Agency of Canada recommends that you don't ever sleep with your baby in the same bed, especially if you smoke or have used alcohol, illegal drugs, or medicine that makes you sleep very soundly (sedatives).
+• For at least the first 6 months—and for the first year, if you can—have your baby sleep in a crib, cradle, or bassinet in the same room where you sleep.
+The Public Health Agency of Canada recommends that you don't ever sleep with your baby in the same bed.

 References